atsign-foundation/docs.atsign.com/content/docs/reference/atsign.md

   Learn about what an atSign is in the atPlatform

 draft: false # Change this to "true" to hide the page
-toc: false # Change this to "true" to show the table of contents
+toc: true # Change this to "true" to show the table of contents
 weight: 200 # For single pages, lower is first.
 ---